Wells Fargo Autograph® Card: A solid pick for everyday purchases

 Why you might want a different rewards card

-Though it offers solid rewards rates and a nice mix of bonus categories, the Autograph card is missing useful premium travel benefits like airport lounge access and credits for expedited security screening.
-It also may not be the best choice if you want to maximize your rewards on flight or hotel bookings.
+Though it offers solid rewards rates and a nice mix of bonus categories, the Autograph card lacks useful premium travel benefits found on many travel cards.
 The Autograph card's intro APR offer is also shorter than what you’ll find on competing rewards cards.

 Perks: Limited value for travelers

 Although the Autograph card earns rewards at a solid rate on both everyday and travel purchases, its other benefits are a bit lacking — especially for frequent travelers.
-In fact, the card doesn’t include any notable travel perks other than common Visa Signature® features.
+In fact, the card doesn’t include any notable premium travel perks other than common Visa Signature® features like Luxury Hotel Collection perks and complimentary 24/7 assistance, among others.

-However, like all Wells Fargo cards, the Autograph offers some of the best available cellphone protection among all cards.
-If your phone is damaged or stolen, you can be reimbursed up to $600 for the cost of repair or replacement (up to $1,200 per 12-month period, subject to a $25 deductible per claim).
-To use this benefit, you must consistently use the Wells Fargo Autograph Card to pay your monthly cellphone bill.
+Plus, like all Wells Fargo cards, the Autograph offers some of the best cellphone protection available.
+If your phone is damaged or stolen, you can be reimbursed up to $600 for the cost of repair or replacement (up to $1,200 per 12-month period, subject to a $25 deductible per claim) if you use the Wells Fargo Autograph Card to pay your monthly cellphone bill.

 Redemption: Limited value for travel bookings

-The Wells Fargo Autograph’s redemption options are all worth one cent per point.
+The Wells Fargo Autograph’s redemption options are all worth 1 cent per point.
 Many competing no-annual-fee travel cards make your points less valuable when you redeem them for cash rewards.
-Plus, the Autograph is also one of the only rewards cards that lets you withdraw rewards from an ATM or automatically redeem rewards.
+Plus, the Autograph is also one of the only rewards cards that lets you withdraw rewards from an ATM in 2,000-point ($20) increments.

-The Autograph Card comes with a 0 percent introductory APR on purchases for 12 months from account opening (20.24 percent, 25.24 percent, or 29.99 percent variable APR after that).
+The Autograph Card comes with a 0 percent introductory APR on purchases for 12 months from account opening (19.24%, 24.24%, or 29.24% Variable APR after that).
 While this is a welcomed feature, the intro APR length is a bit short when compared to other cards.

 On the bright side, the Autograph card’s fees are relatively low.
-There are no annual fees or foreign currency conversion fees, which is great for traveling abroad.
+There are no annual fees or foreign transaction fee, which is great for traveling abroad.

 Longtime Wells Fargo member and Bankrate credit cards writer Re’Dreyona Walker finds the issuer’s cards valuable for earning rewards on everyday spending and building positive credit history.